MayarAlaa/MyCodingJournal/README.md

 WARNING: My words may seem unrelated and unclear .

+# 9/9/2019

+Be aware of the conditions in the where clause in sql server.
 # 8/9/2019

 Today, I did a very little reading about setting up the timeout for MVC applications .The timeout is set up at two places .One at web.config file and the other through IIS recycle.